 MASS recognises the invaluable work that road safety and victim support charities do for people who have been affected by road traffic accidents.
 We are proud to form charity partnerships and support these charities through fundraising events and donations from members.

-We nominate an annual charity and, alongside the funds we raise for these charities, we also help them with any relevant legal advice if needed.
+We nominate a charity for a two year period and, alongside the funds we raise, we also help them with any relevant legal advice if needed.

 We welcome enquiries from charities with a connection to road traffic accidents.
-If you would like to be considered as our annual charity partner please do get in touch – firstname.lastname@example.org.
+If you would like to be considered as a future charity partner please do get in touch with us – email@example.com.

 We have previously worked with and supported: